 Also known as Generalized Tremor Syndrome (GTS), this condition is still under great amounts of study.
-No one knows why this happens but there are theories conecting it to an autoimmune disorder and shows itself as repetitive, involuntary and rhythmic shaking.
+No one knows why this happens, but there are theories connecting it to an autoimmune disorder and shows itself as repetitive, involuntary, and rhythmic shaking.
 It could only happen in one body area or occur throughout its entire body.

 How Can You Help Stop Your Boston Terrier From Shaking?

 When you see your dog shivering and trembling, there are some things you can do to help it cope a little better.
 Nothing is for certain, but little things can alleviate some of it.